aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/managing-ranges/autofill-range/_index.md

 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

 ## **Perform an autofill in the specified range in Excel**

-In Excel, Select a range, Move mouse to right-bottom, drag "+" to autofill data .
+In Excel, select a range, move the mouse to the bottom‑right corner, and drag the “+” handle to autofill data.

-## **Auto Fill Ranges with Aspose.Cells**
+## **AutoFill Ranges with Aspose.Cells**

-The following example shows how to do AutoFill operation to the Range, and here is the sample file which can be downloaded for testing this feature:
+The following example shows how to perform an AutoFill operation on a range, and the sample file can be downloaded for testing this feature:

 [range_autofill.xlsx](range_autofill.xlsx)